python/devguide/garbage_collector.rst

 the reachable list.
 B is eventually traversed, and then A is moved back to the reachable list.

-So instead of not moving at all, the reachable objects B and A are moved twice each.
+So instead of not moving at all, the reachable objects B and A are each moved twice.
 Why is this a win?
 A straightforward algorithm to move the reachable objects instead would move A, B, and C once each.
 The key is that this dance leaves the objects in order C, B, A - it's reversed from the original order.
 On all *subsequent* scans,